iaincollins/icarus/README.md

 Thank you to [Serge Zaitsev](https://github.com/zserge) for his work on the WebView library.

-ICARUS Terminal uses imagery from Elite Dangerous, which copyright Frontier Developments plc.
+ICARUS Terminal uses imagery from/inspired by Elite Dangerous, which is copyright Frontier Developments plc.
 This software is not endorsed by nor reflects the views or opinions of Frontier Developments and no employee of Frontier Developments was involved in the making of it.

-Thank you to all those who have created and supported libraries on which this software depends.
+Thank you to all those who have created and supported libraries on which this software depends and to Frontier Developments plc for supporting third party tools.